KATY MCNIFF

 "Mrs. McNiff 's fine choral background, allows her to bring strong and creative ideas to her endeavors.
 Mrs. McNiff's drive, focus, warm good humor, dedication, and boundless energy was terrific in every way."

--Dr. Jerry Blackstone, PE
+-Dr. Jerry Blackstone, Retired Chair

 University of Michigan, SMTD